How to Book Your UK Driving Test Online in 2026

 The confirmation email arrives within 5 minutes of payment.
 It contains the booking reference (8 to 10 characters), the test date and time, the centre address, and a link to the reschedule service.
 The DVSA does not send a paper confirmation by post in 2026; the email is the only confirmation.
 Save the booking reference for any future reschedule or cancellation.
 A text message confirmation is opt-in via the booking settings.
 In the days before the test, verify the centre address, check eyesight requirements, print the confirmation, and confirm your theory pass is still valid.

-Can I book a UK driving test at multiple centres simultaneously?
+Can I compare multiple centres before I book a UK driving test online?

 How much does it cost to book a UK driving test online?